Aru va`en: A Keeping of the Troth

 I am Vaelun.

 A scout of the outer ring.
 A watcher of the boundary stones.
-One of those who keeps to the places where our scent thins and other things begin.
+One who keeps to the places where our scent thins and other things begin.

-It named all those the Troth had set at a threshold — of flesh, of grief, of the world’s torn places.
+We stood at thresholds: of flesh, of grief, of the world’s torn places.

 Vaelun.